rancher/docs/content/rancher/v2.x/en/backups/configuration/backup-config/_index.md

 # Storage Location

 {{< img "/img/rancher/backup_restore/backup/storageLocation.png" "">}}

+If the StorageLocation is specified in the Backup, the operator will retrieve the backup location from that particular S3 bucket.
+If not specified, the operator will try to find this file in the default operator-level S3 store, and in the operator-level PVC store.
+The default storage location is configured during the deployment of the `rancher-backup` operator.

 Selecting the first option stores this backup in the storage location configured while installing the rancher-backup chart.
 The second option lets you configure a different S3 compatible storage provider for storing the backup.